Emitted when Browser gets disconnected from the browser application. This might happen because of one of the following:

 disabling JavaScript.

-, etc. Locale will affect navigator.language
+Optionallocale?: stringSpecify user locale, for example en-GB, de-DE, etc. Locale will affect navigator.language value,

-request header value as well as number and date formatting rules.
+Accept-Language request header value as well as number and date formatting rules.
 Defaults to the system default

 locale.
 Learn more about emulation in our emulation guide.

-logger?: LoggerLogger sink for Playwright logging.
+Optionallogger?: LoggerLogger sink for Playwright logging.

 network emulation.

-permissions?: string[]A list of permissions to grant to all pages in this context.
+Optionalpermissions?: string[]A list of permissions to grant to all pages in this context.
 See browserContext.grantPermissions(permissions[, options]) for more details.
 Defaults to none.

-proxy?: { Network proxy settings to use with this context.
+Optionalproxy?: { Network proxy settings to use with this context.
 Defaults to none.

-password?: stringOptional password to use if HTTP proxy requires authentication.
+Optionalpassword?: stringOptional password to use if HTTP proxy requires authentication.

 Proxy to be used for all requests.
-HTTP and SOCKS proxies are supported, for example http://myproxy.com:3128
+HTTP and SOCKS proxies are supported, for example http://myproxy.com:3128 or

-is considered an HTTP proxy.
+socks5://myproxy.com:3128.
+Short form myproxy.com:3128 is considered an HTTP proxy.

-username?: stringOptional username to use if HTTP proxy requires authentication.
+Optionalusername?: stringOptional username to use if HTTP proxy requires authentication.

 If not specified, the HAR is not recorded.
 Make sure to await